 The CRC has strong links with Barts Health NHS Trust.
 Barts is the UK's largest NHS Trust and the Barts Heart Centre is the largest tertiary heart hospital in the UK.
 Cardiovascular research activities will expand in the coming together of the research groups from the London Chest Hospital and the UCL Heart Hospital.

-The University College London Partners (UCLP) Quintiles Prime Site based here, has now expanded across UCLP.
+The University College London Partners (UCLP) IQVIA Prime Site based here, has now expanded across UCLP.
 It is the world’s largest Prime Site.
 The Prime Site concentrates clinical trials across multiple therapeutic areas in a single hub and last year was one of the top recruiters worldwide.
 London is the most active research area within England and we have access to a large and ethnically diverse patient population in inner London.

-Currently, the Centre has circa forty clinical trials with about thirty open to recruitment.
+Currently, the centre has circa forty clinical trials with about thirty open to recruitment.

-Approximate breakdown of trials by type:
+An approximate breakdown of trials by type: